OpenTOSCA/opentosca-vintner/docs/docs/contributing.md

 - `refactor/short-title` for refactoring
 - `project/short-title` for thesis, EnPro or StuPro

 ## Squash and Merge

 Please squash your commits into a single commit with a short but meaningful message and delete the branch afterwards.
+The commit message should not have a link to the merge request.

 ## Signed Commits